mrd0ll4r/oktopus/README.md

   This generates entries in `successful_downloads` or `failed_downloads` with download type `"dag"`.

 For any block, at most one of (file,directory)-level information is present.
-Blocks which appear as sub-blocks in file DAGs are not indexed for block-level metadata, because they usually point to somewhere in the middle of a file.
+Blocks which appear as sub-blocks in file DAGs are not indexed for file-level metadata, because they usually point to somewhere in the middle of a file.
 This is overridden if any of the above two triggers for determining file roots are met.

 #### RabbitMQ